-Quantization of geometry has been pursued for a few decades within theory called loop quantum gravity (LQG) [11].
+Quantization of geometry has been pursued for a few decades within a theory called loop quantum gravity (LQG) [12].
 There again introducing conformal symmetry certain details of quantization have become clearer [3].
 Most considerations in this note apply to the SM as well to the preon model.
 In the latter I wish to keep the Higgs scalar sector clean as long as possible to endorse the massless particles for conformal cosmology.
-On the other hand, fermion mass is considered in a generalized gravity theory, the Einstein-Cartan theory which includes torsion [12] and brings interesting new light to fermion behavior in curved spacetime at high energy density.
+On the other hand, fermion mass is considered in a generalized gravity theory, the Einstein-Cartan theory, which includes torsion [13] and brings interesting new light to fermion behavior in curved spacetime at high energy density.
 I give arguments for the existence of structure of spacetime at Cartan length scale, where quantum gravity is expected to begin to appear.
-A toy model for black hole constituents is proposed in section 10.
+A toy model for black hole constituents is proposed in section 8.

 This note is organized as follows.
-In section 2 I briefly recall the preon model.
-Preons are discussed mainly for historical reasons.
-Apart from minor obvious differences, major results of this note are valid for the standard model as well.
-In subsection 3.1 conformal gravity and loop quantum gravity in subsection 3.2 are summarized.
+In section 2 I briefly recall the preon model, which is discussed partly for historical reasons.
+In subsection 3.1 conformal gravity and in subsection 3.2 loop quantum gravity are summarized.
 In section 4 electromagnetism is geometrized.
 The conformal standard model is discussed in section 5.
-Dirac field in the presence of torsion is introduced in section 6.
-Torsion and the massive Dirac field is discussed in section 7.
-Cosmology is presented in this scenario in section 8.
-Conformal symmetry and black holes are treated in section 9.
-Finally, conclusions are given in section 10.
+Section 6 is on the outer edge of this study.
+The Dirac field in the presence of torsion is introduced in subsection 6.1.
+The massive Dirac field is discussed in subsection 6.2.
+Cosmology is reviewed in section 7.
+Conformal symmetry and black holes are treated in section 8.
+Finally, conclusions are given in section 9.

 The presentation of the material is concise and goal oriented rather than comprehensive but an attempt is made for it to be reasonably self contained.
-The author feels he had to go through all the material presented in this note but the reader may find it better to start with the first and last section on first reading.
+The author feels he had to go through all the material presented in this note but the reader may find it better to start with the first and last section on first reading and save sections 2 and 6 for later.